FFyyy0801/huzecong.github.io/_posts/2019-08-10-inheritance-for-namedtuples.md

 TypeError: __bases__ assignment: 'Options' object layout differs from 'tuple'
 ```

 It seems that we're out of luck.
-But actually, here's some less known evil: you can [override the creation of the MRO](http://stupidpythonideas.blogspot.com/2015/12/can-you-customize-method-resolution.html)[^5] in the metaclass!
+But actually, here's some less known evil: you can [override the creation of the MRO](http://stupidpythonideas.blogspot.com/2015/12/can-you-customize-method-resolution.html) in the metaclass!
 But the crazy thing here is, we need to implement the C3 linearization algorithm ourselves.
 Luckily, it's a simple algorithm:

-[^5]: If you don't know what this means, you have skipped footnote 3.

 ```python
 class OptionsMeta(typing.NamedTupleMeta):